markushevpro/sidelaunch/README.md

 - **Close application**<br/>
 Click on the Sidelaunch icon in system tray, then click "Close".

+- **Forced restart**<br/>
+If the application freezes, is not displayed correctly, or the tray menu is missing, just launch it again to close the old version and open the new one. _Does not affect open editing, deleting, and settings windows._

 ## Notices

 ### Known bugs
 - For some reason, when using sleep/hibernation mode, the tray menu stops showing.
+Just restart the application by launching it again.

 ### Custom Protocol Support
-While it is possible to launch a link with any protocol, creation is limited to the drag'n'drop interface.
-So if you want to create a link to a custom protocol, first create a .lnk or .url file and then add it to the application.
+When creating a "Web" link, you can use any link protocol, not just "http" or "https".

 ### Configuration
 Click on the Sidelaunch icon in the tray and select "Settings".
 In the window that opens, you can easily change the supported settings.